 It's one thing to write content purely for human readers.
 It's another to write content for search engines.
 You cannot neglect either.
 Search engines have gotten really good at identifying content purely created to fool search engines.
 There was a time when unscrupulous marketers could simply stuff their pages full of keywords and rank highly in search results.

-This sort of behavior results in a poor experience for the reader which leads to high bounce rates which happens to be a negative Google ranking factor.
+This sort of behavior results in a poor experience for the reader which leads to high bounce rates which happen to be a negative Google ranking factor.

 These are all things that a search engine's algorithm will be taking into account when deciding to rank your page for a particular keyword.